 Multithreading and parallelism with JDBC

 Depending on the needs of your data application, you can use multithreading for improved performance.
 If your queries will benefit from concurrency, you can create connections in multiple threads.
 For multiple long-lived connections to one or more databases in one or more MotherDuck accounts, you can use connection pooling.
+If you need to run many concurrent read-only queries on the same MotherDuck account, you can use a Read Scaling token.

 Connections in multiple threads